atlassian/react-beautiful-dnd/ISSUE_TEMPLATE.md

 (answer here)

 <!--
+## Get started
+If you are new to `react-beautiful-dnd` we recommend taking at look at our getting started course: https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd

+It will give you a good base understanding of how everything fits together.
+This can often be the best help in overcomming your issue.

 ## Duplicates

-Before raising a feature request or bug please search through our open and closed issues to see if there is something similiar.
-If you do find one similiar you can show it is important to you by adding a reaction (such as 👍) to the issue
+Before raising a feature request or bug please search through our open and closed issues to see if there is something similar.
+If you do find one similar you can show it is important to you by adding a reaction (such as 👍) to the issue

 Open and closed issues:
 https://github.com/atlassian/react-beautiful-dnd/issues?utf8=%E2%9C%93&q=is%3Aopen%20is%3Aclosed%20is%3Aissue%20